MitchellCrean/Xaqios/DnD - Xaqios/Session Notes/Rough Session Notes (Nigh Unreadable until session 7)/session 21.md

 - thats a cool job, i like that job
 - feinren casts suggestion - 'what is the thing you can tell me that would hurt your family the most' - reworded - 'whats your familys most important secret'
 - my grandfather is working with a family of elves and dwarves, and i dont know this for certain, but i think they are helping them break into the main continent
-- feinren talks about verens family - unlicky
+- feinren talks about verens family - unlucky
 - when i was a kid your grandfather said we were being too loud and burnt my wooden sword
 - your grandfather has been talking to my family - birds of a feather flock together
 - dude falls asleep

 - tarlo has been making small talk to people
 - gilbert opens a bathroom door for someone and then immediately turns invisible before they reach him
 - mati family kicks the drinker awake, drinker runs off to the bathroom
 - krat and king having a very tense conversation, very formal, dick measuring contest
 - feinren brings another glass over, tarlo pushes plate of food over with a look

 - tarlo finds secluded corner and casts disguise self to make herself look like child servant
 - tarlo walks up stairs, hears voices on her left, tries to listen in
 - hears one person freaking out, other trying to calm them down